sebgone/MediumProjects/Mchnie Learning Position Tracker/README.md

 # Machine Learning Position Tracker

 The main assumption of this project was designing  monitoring system which allow to define position and location in the room.
-It is possible by apply immage processing with machine learning and combinr it with pan tilt camera system.
+It is possible by apply image processing with machine learning and combine it with pan tilt camera system.

 ## Technology:
 * Raspberry PI